UtterDonkey/scratch2js/README.md

 `forceSpriteUpdate()` requires 1 parameter - the id of the sprite to update.
 It is the same id that is used in `getSprite()`.
 This script will immediately update the sprite without waiting until the next frame;

 ### Scripts

-🧪 Experiment

-🛠️ Not Fully Implemented

-🧊 Initiates 3D Engine

-📖 Intended for Read-only

-🌟 New Feature

 #### `move_steps`